GoVirtualAU/PostureMonitoring/README.md

 Front Webcam is required for inputs.

-Live Training base on individual inputs
+Live Training base on individual inputs.